MrYo531/music-bot/README.md

 * Search for music using SC
 * fast forward / rewind command, help command
+* Register new command prefix (save and load to config file)
-* Register new command abbreviations
+* Register new command abbreviations (save and load to config file)
 * Test that it works on multiple servers simultaneously
 * Download music faster or find a way to stream it directly (this has been difficult to figure out)
 * Support on Linux/Mac OS (reconfirm installation instructions are accurate)